-Temple University’s Health Information Management (HIM) Department has Program to Program Transfer Articulation Agreements with several area community colleges and Temple’s Bachelor’s of Science in Health Information Management (BSHIM).
+The College of Public Health has Program to Program Transfer Articulation Agreements with several area community colleges and Temple’s Bachelor’s of Science in Health Information Management (BSHIM).
 Students who are enrolled at a community college may receive transfer credit to Temple’s BSHIM program.
 Contact us for more information on transfer credits.

 Information About Entering the Program